Beginner Parts Kit Identification Guide

 In this tutorial, we'll provide a quick rundown of each part in the kit, to help reinforce your understanding of the component.
 For some parts, we'll include an example application, in case you're in need of a circuit to plug your new toys into.

 To follow along with this tutorial, you will need the following materials at a minimum to get started.
 You may not need everything though depending on what you have.
 Add it to your cart, read through the guide, and adjust the cart as necessary.
+The breadboard size will depend on the size of your circuit.
+For building each individual circuit, the smaller breadboard will suffice.
+As you get start combining circuits, you will need a larger breadboard.

 In addition to those components, you need an actual power source that delivers a voltage that's 1-2V higher than your desired output.
 If I have a wall outlet available, I always like using "wall-warts" as my power supply; of those 9V or 12V are good options.
 The output of the wall-wart can be plugged into a barrel jack connector, which can, in turn, be wired to our circuit.